emberjs/website/source/guides/routing/defining-your-routes.md

 `posts` template.
 Then, it will render the `posts/index` template into the `posts` template's outlet.

+NOTE: If you do not create a `posts` template with an outlet, Ember will display a warning message: "The immediate parent route did not render into the main outlet..."

 Finally, visiting `/posts/new` will first render the `posts` template, then render the `posts/new` template into its outlet.